Skip to main content

 This window will be a table view which will display all the current items within the project with the ability to add new ones.
 To start with filtering will be limited to just names but this could be expanded in the future.
 This will be used going forward to add items to the users scene so should be easy to spawn new items into scenes.
 There should be a short cut within the item selection on actions in the behaviour tree editor to create a new item.

-Point of Interest
+Point of Interest (In Development)

 As items have evolved in the tool more specific locations on items have been developed to allow for more control of the use of the item; for example a handle point for holding the item and a storage point for how the focal point the item should interact with a non use agent item slot.